shaunakg/class-notes/about/index.md

   order: 3
 ---

-I am a normal person that wanted to make this site as a bast for all of my class notes.
+I am a normal person that wanted to make this site as a storage base for all of my class notes.

 This blog template is based on [eleventy-high-performance-blog](https://www.industrialempathy.com/posts/eleventy-high-performance-blog/) which itself is based on [eleventy-base-blog](https://github.com/11ty/eleventy-base-blog).